uberspot/DebianDroid/README.md

  7. Allows you to send a new bug report for a package (by redirecting you to your mail app with some preconfigured fields like from, to, subject etc) or to respond to a mail in an existing bug report by long pressing on that mail and then redirecting you again to your mail app.
  8. Alerts you about a bug report you wanted to send, like a "bug report" reminder.
 Maybe with a button like "report bug in x time" [todo]
  9. Swiping from a package you just searched in the pts menu item to the bts menu item will instantly load the searched packages bugs
- 10. Clicking in the pts/bts menu item on info like the maintainers name will open a browser window with info on that maintainer [todo]
  11. Clicking on a package name in the package binaries will load info on that package [todo]
  12. Notify user if internet connection stops working and the use of 3g is deactivated. [todo]
  13. If "use 3g" settings is false detect if 3g is used and deactivate online searching then by settings cache to always return something [todo]